charwayyyyyy/AgriMart/README.md

 The project includes a GitHub Actions workflow for continuous integration and deployment:

-- **Automated Testing**: Runs linting and tests on every push and pull request
+- **Automated Linting**: Runs linting on every push and pull request
 - **Automated Deployment**: Deploys to Vercel when changes are pushed to the main branch

 See the [GitHub Actions Setup Guide](./docs/GITHUB_ACTIONS.md) for configuration details.